julian-klode/lingolang/docs/abstract-interpreter.md

 1. Create a new scoping block
 1. Evaluate the initializing statement.
-1. For each possible exit: Evaluate tag in the exit's store and the body (with the cases being not entered, and entered for each case clause) in the store resulting from evaluating the tag.
+1. For each possible exit: Evaluate the tag in the exit's store, and the body (with the cases being not entered, and entered for each case clause) in the store resulting from evaluating the tag.
 1. For each exit of the body: Release the dependencies of the tag, and undo the block from the start.

 \begin{align*}